 Here is a description of the content of the files in this folder:

-lec_course_intro.ipynb: The ending
+lec01_course_intro.ipynb: The ending

-.ipynbstands for interactive python notebook.
-This is a special file that you can open with Canopy, which we'll use often during lectures.
+launchNotebook.pyprogram (or from an existing Jupyter Notebook server via the web interface), which we'll use often during lectures.
 You will not be creating such files yourselves.
 Every input cell is "run" independently of the others.
 However, order matters, especially when some variables are declared in previous cells.
 You can save all changes to this file (the outputs of the instructions), and "relive" the lecture at your pace.
 Alternatively, you can download the file again and test yourself in the short activities that these notebooks contain.

-cs1graphics.py: This is a Python module that needs to be present in order for us to create the Tinman graphics.
+turtleBeads.py: This is a Python module that needs to be present in order for us to create the Tinman graphics.
 You will not need to open or run the code of this file.
 We will only import its content in our program via a special Python instruction.